vyahello/web-hits-counter/README.md

   ```
 - `python3.6` is required to run the code
 - run `pip install -r requirements.txt` to install all require python packages

-### Run unittests
-Run `pytest -v tests/unitests` from shell in the root directory of the repository.

-### Run functional tests
-Run `pytest -v tests/functional` from shell in the root directory of the repository.